-As the proof is lengthy, we first briefly discuss Theorem~\ref{thm:consistency}.
-This theorem argues that with gradient normalization, the translation and scaling of the (potentially perturbed) input points do not affect the output of the basis computation essentially.
-The output bases have the same configuration before and after the input transformation (Claims~(1) and~(2)), and the former can be retrieved from the latter and vice versa (Claims~(3) and~(4)).
-The scaling consistency matches the following intuition: the affine variety that approximately accommodates the non-transformed points should be essentially the same as the one that approximately accommodates the transformed points.
+Theorem~\ref{thm:consistency} argues that with gradient normalization, scaling of the input points does not essentially affect the basis computation's output.
+The output basses have the same configuration regardless of the scaling, and the polynomials obtained with and without scaling relate to each other by $(1, \alpha)$-degree identicality.

+As the translation consistency of VCA is already known, gradient-normalized VCA equips translation- and scaling-consistency, which matches the following intuition: the affine variety that approximately accommodates the non-transformed points should be essentially the same as the one that approximately accommodates the transformed points.
 This is a reasonable assumption; however, none of the existing basis computation algorithms equip this property.
 Note that as for scaling, this problem cannot be resolved by a simple preprocessing that scales the points to a fixed range before calculation.
 This is because the preprocessing can yield a set of points, for which the reconstruction of the bases with the configuration of the true bases becomes impossible.
 This will be theoretically and empirically verified in Proposition~\ref{prop:scaling-inconsistency} and Section~\ref{sec:experiment-scaling}, respectively.